IFCA-Advanced-Computing/keystone-voms/doc/source/installation.rst

 VOMS module Installation
 ========================

-This module assumes that keystone is at least running the Havana version.
+This module assumes that keystone is at least running the Icehouse.
 If you are using the Grizzly version, please check the `Grizzly Documentation
 <http://keystone-voms.readthedocs.org/en/stable-grizzly/>`_.